 The Company's business is subject to seasonal variations, and operating results for the current quarter and year-to-date periods are not necessarily indicative of the results of operations for the full year.
 Typically, the Company experiences seasonal growth of service fees in the third and fourth quarter of each year due to loan balance growth.
-Service fees generally decline in the first and second quarter of each year after the heavy repayment period of pawn and consumer loans associated with statutory bonuses received by customers in the fourth quarter in Mexico, and with tax refund proceeds received by customers in the first quarter associated with holiday shopping and, to a lesser extent, in the first quarter associated with tax refunds in the U.S.
+Service fees generally decline in the first and second quarter of each year after the typical repayment period of pawn and consumer loans associated with statutory bonuses received by customers in the fourth quarter in Mexico, and with tax refund proceeds received by customers in the first quarter in the U.S. Retail sales are seasonally higher in the fourth quarter associated with holiday shopping and, to a lesser extent, in the first quarter associated with tax refunds in the U.S.